Policy and Procedure Name:

 no human intervention.
 Claims systematically pass through established business

-rules that either allow the claim to be accepted with no human intervention, or
+rules that either allow the claim to be accepted with no human intervention or

 may prevent claims from completing the process and require claims services